Heton History, Family Crest & Coats of Arms

-Anglo-Saxon origin and came from when the family lived in one of a variety of similarly-named places.
+The name Heton is of Anglo-Saxon origin and came from when the family lived in one of a variety of similarly-named places.
 Settlements named Heaton are in Northumberland and the West Riding of Yorkshire.
 Heaton Norris, Heaton under Horwich, Heaton with Oxcliffe, Great Heaton, and Little Heaton are all in Lancashire.
 Places called Capheaton and Kirkheaton are found in Northumberland, while settlements named Cleckheaton, Hanging Heaton, and Kirkheaton are all in the West Riding of Yorkshire.
-The surname Heton belongs to the large category of Anglo-Saxon habitation names that is derived from pre-existing names for towns, villages, parishes, or farmsteads.
+The surname Heton belongs to the large category of Anglo-Saxon habitation names that are derived from pre-existing names for towns, villages, parishes, or farmsteads.

 Early Origins of the Heton family

-Yorkshire at Heaton, the oldest place name in England so named.
+The surname Heton was first found in West Yorkshire at Heaton, the oldest place name in England so named.
 The village dates back to the Domesday Book of 1086 where it was listed as Etone and literally meant "high farmstead."
-CITATION[CLOSE]

-Mills, A.D., Dictionary of English Place-Names.
-Oxford: Oxford University Press, 1991.
-Print.
-(ISBN 0-19-869156-4) The parish of Mirfield has an interesting story about its chapel and the family.
+The parish of Mirfield has an interesting story about its chapel and the family.
 "This place, at the time of the heptarchy, formed part of the parish of Dewsbury.
-It afterwards belonged to Sir John Heton, lord of the manor, whose lady, on her way to the parish church, before dawn, on Christmas-day, being attacked by robbers, and her attendant killed, the pope, on the intercession of her husband, who was then at Rome, granted permission to the family to build a chapel here, which subsequently became parochial."
-CITATION[CLOSE]
+It afterwards belonged to Sir John Heton, lord of the manor, whose lady, on her way to the parish church, before dawn, on Christmas Day, being attacked by robbers, and her attendant killed, the pope, on the intercession of her husband, who was then at Rome, granted permission to the family to build a chapel here, which subsequently became parochial."

-Lewis, Samuel, A Topographical Dictionary of England.
-Institute of Historical Research, 1848, Print.
-"The manor [of Ellingham, Northumberland] in Henry III.'s reign, was held of the king in capite by Ranulph de Guagy; it passed in 1286 to Roger de Clifford, and in 1378 was possessed by Sir Allan de Heton, who acquired in that year great honour at the siege of Berwick."
-CITATION[CLOSE]
+"The manor [of Ellingham, Northumberland] in Henry III's reign, was held of the king in capite by Ranulph de Guagy; it passed in 1286 to Roger de Clifford, and in 1378 was possessed by Sir Allan de Heton, who acquired in that year great honour at the siege of Berwick."

-Lewis, Samuel, A Topographical Dictionary of England.
-Institute of Historical Research, 1848, Print.
 Another early branch of the family was found in the parish of Emley, again the West Riding of Yorkshire.
 "This place belonged to the family of Heton, whose estates passed to the Saviles, and whose ancient mansion of timber frame-work, surrounded by a moat, stood in an extensive park, more than two miles in length, but which has been long divided into farms."
-CITATION[CLOSE]

 Early History of the Heton family

-Another 163 words (12 lines of text) covering the years 1300 and 1372 are included under the topic Early Heton History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Heton research.
+Another 82 words (6 lines of text) covering the years 1300, 1372, 1552, 1609 and 1545 are included under the topic Early Heton History in all our PDF Extended History products and printed products wherever possible.

 Heton Spelling Variations